monk-after-90s/AsyncGear/README.md

 ### Gear

-Gear is the basic usage, which provides an interface for an object to manipulate the bounded gear.
+Gear is the core usage, which provides an interface for an object to manipulate the bounded gear.

 ```python
 # to be simple, the target object is a string